 Speed is the most important aspect of your website.
 Not your branding, not your design, not anything else—just raw speed.
 In fact…

-In 2017, content delivery provider Akamai conducted a study which found that each 100ms increase in loading times translated to a 7% drop in conversion rates.
+And in 2017, content delivery provider Akamai conducted a study which found that each 100ms increase in loading times translated to a 7% drop in conversion rates.

 Nine years prior to that, Amazon published a report showing that each 100ms increase in loading times translated to a 6% drop in sales.